estellechoi/TIL/Database/oracle/installation.md

 <br>

-For example, you may run the below command and the current working directory is `/Users/user`.
+For example, you may run the below command, and assume that the current working directory is `/Users/user`.

 ```
 docker run -d --name oracle12c --privileged -v /oracle:/u01/app/oracle -p 8080:8080 -p 1521:1521 absolutapps/oracle-12c-ee